 But, in the case where a borrower is denied for credit, income, assets, or debt ratio, a plan may be devised.

-Most Popular Solutions for Buyers Recently Denied
+Common Solutions for Recently Denied Buyers

 - Improve credit score

 - Save up a down payment or reserves

 Each buyer’s scenario is different.
 Even though a buyer’s credit score needs to improve, there could be many factors affecting the scores.
 If a debt ratio is too high, there are also tactics for lowering the ratio.
 A strategy may be developed to attack the right debts to reduce the ratio quickly.
 Although there are some great low to no down payment loans available, some buyers need reserves in the bank to qualify.
 Reasons are usually a higher debt ratio or a lower credit score, but with a little savings, a buyer could qualify quickly.